NYC-based creative technologist,

 Amidst nationwide university protests and encampments advocating against genocide of the Palestinian people, on March 10, 2025, the U.S. Department of Education’s Office for Civil Rights threatened to withhold federal funding to 60 universities if they do not comply with the president’s political agenda of restricting Pro-Palestinian activism and free speech on campus, in the name of “anti-semitism”.
 As of 15 April 2025, the Trump Administration has threatened to withhold $400 million worth of federal funding from Columbia University (Columbia decided to submit to Trump’s political agenda) and $2.2 billion from Harvard University (Harvard resisted Trump’s demands).

-At the same time, we have seen many anti-zionist Jews and Jewish students being arrested for protesting the genocide- We have watched videos of masked and plain-clothed Immigration and Customs Enforcement (ICE) and Department of Homeland Security (DHS) abduct and threaten to deport greencard holders and Columbia University students Mahmoud Khalil and Mohsen Madawi (who was attending his naturalization interview in Vermont), as well as Tufts University student Rümeysa Öztürk for speaking out against the genocide.
+At the same time, we have seen many anti-zionist Jews and Jewish students being arrested for protesting the genocide- We have watched videos of masked and plain-clothed Immigration and Customs Enforcement (ICE) and Department of Homeland Security (DHS) abduct and threaten to deport greencard holders and Columbia University students Mahmoud Khalil and Mohsen Mahdawi (who was attending his naturalization interview in Vermont), as well as Tufts University student Rümeysa Öztürk for speaking out against the genocide.

 Advocacy for the Palestinian cause is not the only issue facing state repression.
 The Trump administration is wiping identities away, deliberately divesting from Diversity, Equity, Inclusion and Accessibility (DEIA) frameworks and initiatives aimed to uplift marginalized voices and communities, limiting academic freedom, moving to impeach federal judges seen to be blocking Trump's agenda.